 The biggest benefit of a hot stone massage is, duh, the heat.
 Heat can help your muscles relax and increase the benefits you feel from the whole massage.
 This doesn’t mean you won’t feel great or get benefits with a regular deep tissue or Swedish massage—the hot stones can just help make the treatment even better.

-Here are some of the biggest benefits of getting a hot stone massage:
+Here are some benefits of a hot stone massage:

 1. Relaxes Your Muscles and Relieves Pain

-When you apply heat Johns Hopkins Medicine “Ice Packs vs. Warm Compresses For Pain” View Source , blood vessels expand, which increases circulation in the affected areas.
-This can help reduce muscle spasms and increase the general health of the tissues.
+When you Johns Hopkins Medicine “Ice Packs vs. Warm Compresses For Pain” View Source , blood vessels expand, which increases circulation in the affected areas.
+This can help reduce muscle spasms.

 2. Reduces Anxiety and Stress

 Heat treatment has been used in a variety of studies that looked at methods for calming anxiety.
 One study found that using a heat pack before surgery Psychology, Health & Medicine “Relaxation with heat and procedural information to diminish anxiety in presurgical patients of hernia surgery” View Source .

 3. Flushes Waste Out of Your System